Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Experimental analysis

 \subsection{Full pipeline}

-The performance of the final pipeline achieves results in the state-of-the-art range, and are similar to the average performance of radiologists, which have reported a sensitivity between 0.67 and 0.87 and a specificity between 0.89 and 0.99 \cite{eng2004accuracy,das2008computer,kligerman2018radiologist,Soffer2021}.
-We compare our results to the state of the art solution evaluated in two different studies \cite{Weikert2020AICOD1,Cheikh2022AIDOC2}.
-The second study also benchmarks the performance of radiologists on the same dataset, see table \ref{table:Comparison}.

-Although different datasets are used, and a direct comparison is not possible, compared to radiologist performance reported by Cheikh et al. \cite{Cheikh2022AIDOC2}, our performance is slightly worse in terms of F1 score, with a larger drop of 6\% in PPV, but a gain of 3\% in sensitivity.
-Given the target application of triage, such a trade-off ought to work well, as noted by other studies \cite{Cheikh2022AIDOC2}, since positives would also be reviewed by a physician.
+The performance of the final pipeline achieves state of the art results and are similar to the average performance of radiologists, which have reported a sensitivity between 0.67 and 0.87 and a specificity between 0.89 and 0.99 \cite{eng2004accuracy,das2008computer,kligerman2018radiologist,Soffer2021}.
+We compare our results to recently published state of the art solutions, evaluated in two different studies \cite{Weikert2020AICOD1,Cheikh2022AIDOC2}.
+The second study also benchmarks the performance of radiologists on the same dataset (see Table \ref{table:Comparison}).
+Although different datasets are used, and a direct comparison is not possible, compared to radiologist performance reported by Cheikh et al. \cite{Cheikh2022AIDOC2}, our performance is slightly worse in terms of F1 score.
+However, our performance is significantly stronger than all the other automatic AI methods published on this dataset, using the exact same train/test split.

-We also compare the results with those of an approach evaluated on the RSNA dataset \cite{RsnaPEDataset}, although on a different data split.
+We also compare the results with those of a very recent approach evaluated on the RSNA dataset \cite{RsnaPEDataset}, but on a different data split.
+As can be seen in Table \ref{table:ComparisonRSNA}, the performance of Ma et al. \cite{Ma2022RSNAMultitask} for study level PE prediction is significantly below ours.

-The performance of Wa et al. \cite{Ma2022RSNAMultitask} for study level PE prediction, presented in Table \ref{table:Comparison}, is slightly lower.
-However, they report better performance in terms of AUROC than PENet \cite{Huang2020}, and the Kaggle 1st place \cite{Xu2021RSNA1st}.
-While, at a high level, their method is similar to out baseline model, it uses a smaller network, 3D Resnet18 \cite{resnet,kataoka20203dresnets}, and a smaller input size.
-Another difference is that they optimize for multiple tasks.